gardener/machine-controller-manager/docs/FAQ.md

 ```
 make test-unit
 ```
-- Developer can locally run [integration tests](development/integration_tests.md) to ensure basic functioning of MCM is not altered
+- Developer can locally run [integration tests](development/integration_tests.md) to ensure basic functionality of MCM is not altered.

 ### I need to change the APIs, what are the recommended steps?